- 1 Advantages over Urine MC+S

 - Dip it – stick the stick all the way in, ensure all of the test areas have been in contact with the urine.
 Shake off the excess, and perhaps dab it on a paper towel.

-- Wait the desired amount of time and note down the results.
+- Wait the required amount of time (different test patches require a different wait time) and note down the results.
 The time required for each inidivdual test is usually listed on urine diptick container – for example, leucocytes often require a 2 minute wait.
 The times down the side of the bottle are the time from 0, not the time between each result.

 - Compare the strips to the colours on the reference sticker